cg-tub/hrtf_mesh_grading/README.md

 Please note that the mesh grading tool expects the mesh to meet the following requirements
 - The interaural center must be in the origin of coordinates.
 The interaural center is the midpoint between the axis that passes through the left and right ear channel entrances.
 - The mesh must be viewing in positive x-direction with the y-axis acting as the interaural axis, i.e., the left ear is pointing in positive y-direction.
-- The unit of the mesh must be millimeter.
+- The mesh must be watertight (does not have any holes) and clean (no duplicate vertices or edges, no isolated vertices or edges, and no overlapping faces).
+This can for example be checked with the Blender 3D print addon.

 If you are using Blender for exporting meshes, make sure to apply all transforms before exporting, export only the selected object, and use the settings `Forward: Y Forward` and `Up: Z up` during export.